The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Tommy Lee Wallace.
 Perf.
 John Ritter, Harry Anderson, Annette O’Toole, Tim Reid, Tim Curry.
 Warner Bros., 1990.
 Based on the novel by Stephen King.

-Synopsis: A group of friends in the 1960s defeat a demonic creature, Pennywise (Curry), who dresses as a clown.
+Synopsis: A group of friends in the 1960s defeat a demonic creature, Pennywise (Tim Curry), who dresses as a clown.
 Thirty years later, they have to face “It” once more.
-Mike Hanlon (Reid), the town librarian (who’s called “the answer man”), contacts the friends to return to the town.
+Mike Hanlon (Reid), the town librarian and “answer man,” contacts the friends to return to the town.
 A few scenes are in the library.

 Role Call: Tim Reid as Michael Hanlon—Liberated Librarian (male); Megan Leitch as Sally, Library Aide—Information Provider (female)